mesolitica/malaya/example/emotion/README.rst

 probability every classes.
 Else, it will return highest probability class. **Default is True.**

-I suggest you to use deep learning models to understand emotion, these models are better for detecting emotions from social media.
+I suggest you to use BERT models to understand emotion, these models are better for detecting emotions from social media.

 Load multinomial model
 ----------------------